TRIPS: COUNCIL WORK

-The Council for TRIPS is the body responsible for administering the TRIPS Agreement.
-In particular, it monitors the operation of the Agreement (Article 68).
-In its regular sessions, the TRIPS Council mostly serves as a forum for discussion between members on key issues.
+The Council for TRIPS (“TRIPS Council”) is the body legally responsible for administering and monitoring the operation of the TRIPS Agreement (Article 68).
+In its regular meetings, the TRIPS Council serves as a forum for discussion between members on key issues.
 It is open to all WTO members and observers.
 The current chair is

-Work of the TRIPS Council
+Work of the TRIPS Council in regular meetings

 The Council annually reviews reports on technical cooperation and capacity-building activities as well as on developed countries' implementation of the obligation to provide incentives to their industries to transfer technology to least developed countries (LDCs).
 In addition, it reviews the functioning of the system that permits the granting of compulsory licences for export of medicines.